 Phoenix Federal Criminal Defense Attorney

-There can be numerous reasons why an Arizona crime may be charged at the federal level, including, but not limited to:
+There are numerous other reasons why a crime might be charged at the federal level, including crimes that:

 - Terrorism Charges